zuoooooooo/zuoooooooo.github.io/_pages/Research.md

 ======
 * **Optimization Algorithm Project** （Jun.
 2024）

-  Advisor: Prof. Jing Zeng from the Department of Statistics and Finance, USTC
+  Advisor: Prof. Shixiang Chen ,The School of Mathematical Sciences, USTC
-  * asd
-  *
+  * Reviewed recent optimization papers and presented a report in class.
+  * Implemented sparse logistic regression using the approximate point gradient algorithm and FISTA algorithm in Python, compared their differences, and conducted theoretical analysis.
+  * Wrote a research paper documenting the methodologies and findings of the project.